AlexanderSWilliams/Anti-IP-License/README.md

 This document defines precisely what You and the Licensors are bound to under this license.
 All other agreements are separate from and independent from this license.

-In each respective jurisdiction, this license does not, and shall not be interpreted to, limit any action that could lawfully be performed or require any action that could lawfully not be performed if the permissions granted by this license were not granted.
+In each respective jurisdiction, this license does not, and will not be interpreted to, limit any action that could lawfully be performed or require any action that could lawfully not be performed if the permissions granted by this license were not granted.

-To the maximum extent permitted by law in each respective jurisdiction, this license and the Public availability of any object does not, and shall not be interpreted to, imply any license of rights, a grant of permission for any action, forgiveness of or consent to any event that would justify a judicial (legal, equitable, or otherwise) remedy not relying on an IP infringement claim, or assignment of any ownership not expressed in this document.
+To the maximum extent permitted by law in each respective jurisdiction, this license and the Public availability of any object does not, and will not be interpreted to, imply any license of rights, a grant of permission for any action, forgiveness of or consent to any event that would justify a judicial (legal, equitable, or otherwise) remedy not relying on an IP infringement claim, or assignment of any ownership not expressed in this document.

 This license is not severable.
 If in a given jurisdiction this license is found to be void, invalid, or unenforceable, then a new document will be drafted that Licensors can choose to adopt.